Visconti of Milan: Castles, palaces, public buildings

 The Visconti marked the territories of their origins and expansion with fortifications and palaces.
 Castles named after them (Castelli Viscontei in Italian) are frequent in Lombardy and Northern Italy.

 The area northwest of Milan and east of Lake Maggiore, traditionally inhabited by the Visconti, is marked by castles at Besnate, Crenna, Jerago, Orago, and Somma Lombardo.
 In the Visconti territories on the western side of Lake Maggiore, family branches adapted existing fortifications or erected new castles in Castelletto sopra Ticino, Invorio, Massino, and Oleggio Castello.

 In Milan, during the 14th and 15th centuries, the Visconti built the Castle of Porta Giovia on the site of a previous fortification.
 Destroyed after the end of the Visconti rule in the period of the Ambrosian Republic, it was rebuilt by Francesco Sforza.
 Continuously transformed over the centuries, it is today the Sforza Castle.

 To locally mark their power, the Visconti erected fortifications in the territories where they extended their dominion (Bellinzona, Bergamo, Cassano d'Adda, Castell'Arquato, Cherasco, Galliate, Lecco, Legnano, Locarno, Lodi, Monza, Novara, Piacenza, Vercelli, Voghera, Vogogna).
 Other castles were built near Milan and used by family members as secondary residences (Abbiategrasso, Bereguardo, Cusago, Pandino, Vigevano).

 After the extinction of the lineage ruling Milan, cadet branches continued to erect or transform castles and palaces in Milan and Lombardy, and today, many locations host buildings named from them: Cislago, Brignano Gera d'Adda, Fagnano Olona, Saronno, and Milan (Palazzo Visconti di Grazzano, Palazzo Prospero Visconti).

 The need to connect the Visconti territories led to the construction of fortified bridges, in Lecco and Trezzo sull'Adda.
-Two ambitious programs to divert the waters of rivers flowing toward enemy cities, Mantova e Padova, prompted Gian Galeazzo to build two dams at Valeggio sul Mincio and Bassano del Grappa.
+Two ambitious programs to divert the waters of rivers flowing toward enemy cities, Mantua and Padua, prompted Gian Galeazzo to build two dams at Valeggio sul Mincio and Bassano del Grappa.

 In 1457, Bianca Maria Visconti and her husband Francesco Sforza donated the site of a previous Visconti stronghold in the center of Milan to fund the Ca' Granda, the new and vast city hospital.
 After Filarete's project, its construction continued over the following centuries, financed exclusively by private donations.